Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Discussion

-Within machine learning, Hindsight Experience Replay (HER) \citep{andrychowicz2017hindsight} relabels failed experiences by setting reached states as counterfactual goals, accelerating main-task learning \citep{yang2021mher} and improving exploration \citep{guo2019directed,ren2019exploration}.
-Subsequent model-based approaches used states from erroneous planning for relabeling \citep{moro2022goal}, not intentionally selecting available but unpursued goals for simulation.
+Within machine learning, a common strategy for learning about alternative goals is to leverage Hindsight Experience Replay (HER)~\cite{andrychowicz2017hindsight}, which relabels failed experiences by setting reached states as counterfactual goals.
+This can accelerate main-task learning~\cite{yang2021mher} and improve exploration~\cite{guo2019directed,ren2019exploration}.
+While some work has used states from erroneous planning for relabeling~\cite{moro2022goal}, none intentionally selects available but unpursued goals for simulation.
 Multitask Preplay instead chooses unpursued goals and augments experience with counterfactual simulation toward these goals.
-This approach falls within the ``many-goals RL'' framework that uses each experience to learn about multiple goals \citep{kaelbling1993learning,veeriah2018many}.
-While prior work used model-based simulation for many goals in robotics \citep{mendonca2021discovering}, it focused on unsupervised pretraining rather than the orthogonal issue of integrating replay and counterfactual simulation to learn about other \textit{accessible} but unpursued tasks.
-Kaelbling et al. \citep{kaelbling1993learning} first described combining Dyna with counterfactual simulation for many goals, but neither they nor subsequent work demonstrated simulation results or explored transfer benefits.
-We are the first to show this enables learning of goal-oriented predictive representations that transfer to new tasks and new environments where tasks share co-occurrence structure.
+Our approach falls within the ``many-goals RL'' framework that uses each experience to learn about multiple goals~\cite{kaelbling1993learning,veeriah2018many}.
+While prior work used model-based simulation for many goals in robotics~\cite{mendonca2021discovering}, it focused on unsupervised pretraining rather than the orthogonal issue of integrating replay and counterfactual simulation to learn about other \textit{accessible} but unpursued tasks.
+Kaelbling et al.~\cite{kaelbling1993learning} first described combining Dyna with counterfactual simulation for many goals, but neither they nor subsequent work demonstrated simulation results or explored transfer benefits.
+We are the first to detail show this enables learning of goal-oriented predictive representations that transfer to new tasks and new environments where tasks share co-occurrence structure, and the first to detail the algorithmic components needed for successful model-based all-goals learning in large worlds.